 Always make sure that your projector screen surfaces are suitable for the environment you’ll be using them in, such as getting backlit displays for your rear-projection projectors.

-Your projector lens needs to be a specific distance from the screen for the screen image to display correctly.
+Your projector lens needs to be at a specific distance from the screen for the screen image to display correctly.
 This function helps the zoom lens account for discrepancies in distance from the projector, alongside having a lens shift.
 A long-throw projector is a standard projector that has a moderate throw range.
 If you must place farther from the screen than is normally recommended for the model, a zoom lens allows you to compensate for the extra distance by increasing the size of the projected image.
 Keep in mind that because zoom affects brightness, it can also cause a loss in image quality.

 While a manual adjustment might be necessary for your projector lens, this isn’t always the case.
 Current projectors sometimes have zoom as a built-in feature.
 This means that you can rely on their auto-sensing function to do most of the work for you when figuring out the zoom range.
 This is especially helpful if you’re using a portable projector, as offset will be a problem.
 Making sure zoom is taken care of will make your life much easier.